 “I been talking to different members of the waterkeepers groups along the Great Lakes, and this is not just the Thousand Islands problem, it’s a problem all around the world,” stated Peach.
 “We’re all reading about it locally and hopefully we can come up with some long-term solution.”

 According to Peach, a main source for these pollutants stems from structures very close to the water: floating docks.
-Back when these structures gained popularity, Styrofoam was a cheap alternative to allow these docks to float in the summer seasons.
+Back when these structures gained popularity, disposable foam products were a cheap alternative to allow these docks to float in the summer seasons.

 Now scientists, advocates and local residents are witnessing the breakdown of these pollutants into small pellets, which Penn State Behrend Sustainability Coordinator Dr. Sherri Mason considers a big risk.